fengjixuchui/Simple-Kernel/README.md

 ## Target System Requirements

 *These are the nearly same as the bootloader's requirements.
-If your target system can run the bootloader, and you have AVX, you're all set.*
+If your target system can run the bootloader and you have a CPU with AVX, you're all set.*

-- x86-64 architecture with AVX (most Intel ix-2xxx or newer, AMD Ryzen or newer, see [the Wikipedia page on AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX))
+- x86-64 architecture with AVX (most Intel ix-2xxx or newer or AMD Ryzen or newer CPUs have it, see [the Wikipedia page on AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX))
 - Secure Boot must be disabled
 - More than 4GB RAM (though it seems to work OK with less, e.g. Hyper-V with only 1GB)
 - A graphics card (Intel, AMD, NVidia, etc.) **with UEFI GOP support**